puneet-lab/swiftcloud-api/README.md

 ### Authentication:

 For testing purposes, a test user "michael" has been created.
-To query user song count or to find which songs a user is playing, you need to generate a token first:
+To query user song play count or to find which songs a user has played, you need to generate a token first:

 ```graphql
 {